Multistate Conservation Grant

 Fiscal Year 2018 The Association of Fish and Wildlife Agencies (Association) received 20 applications (from recipients invited by the Association to submit applications from 25 submitted Letters of Intent).
 The Association recommended 18 to be awarded by the Wildlife and Sportfish Restoration Program (WSFR).
 Program accomplishments vary and are based upon National Conservation Needs (NCNs), selected annually by the Association’s National Grants Committee.
 All proposals must address at least one of the annually selected NCNs.

-Fiscal Year 2019 The Association received 41 applications (from recipients invited by the Association to submit applications from 56 submitted Letters of Intent).
+Fiscal Year 2019 The Association of Fish and Wildlife Agencies (Association) received 41 applications (from recipients invited by the Association to submit applications from 56 submitted Letters of Intent).
 The Association recommended 39 to be awarded by the WSFR Program.
 Program accomplishments vary and are based upon National Conservation Needs (NCNs), selected annually by the Association’s National Grants Committee.
 All proposals must address at least one of the annually selected NCNs.

-Fiscal Year 2020 The Program has not yet selected Letters of Intent or invited prospective grantees to submit full grant proposals at this time.
+Fiscal Year 2024 The Program has not invited prospective grantees to submit Initial Proposals or Grant Proposal packages at this time.

 Authorization